haddonm/aMSE/README.md

 # LATEST UPDATE

+-   2022-07-10 aMSE 0.0.10 Switched dependency from hutils to codeutils. re-added zone1 for S21 to the data sets.
+No EWN.

 -   2022-07-10 aMSE 0.0.9 Added data sets to allow for examples and documentation to illustrate the conditioning and running of the MSE.
     Added adjustavrec as a function, nade a wrapper rnormz and rlnormz